 The biggest problems in the FMCG logistics industry come from its inconsistency and fragmentation .
 Since there are many parties involved, including suppliers, manufacturers, shippers, carriers, and end-users , these problems will cause general inefficiency to the communication and collaboration among stakeholders.

-As a result, there is a need for a reliable and efficient communication channel to integrate all parties in a one centralized network.
+As a result, there is a need for a reliable and efficient communication channel to integrate all parties in one centralized network.
 By employing an Enterprise Resource Planning (ERP) system, it's easier for everyone to access all of the supply chain information at once .
-Consumer goods companies can also bridge the gap between shippers, carriers, and end-customers, thanks to clear and concise information .
+Consumer goods companies can also bridge the gap between shippers, carriers, and end customers, thanks to clear and concise information .
 This can result in better supply chain management and on-time delivery without incident.

 2. Facilitate real-time communication

-Lags in communication make it hard to keep track of all the shipments that are sent out, which results in false information, lower efficiency, and increase in costs.
+Lags in communication make it hard to keep track of all the shipments that are sent out, which results in false information, lower efficiency, and an increase in costs.
 Timely communication and team collaboration between shippers, carriers and customers ensure that supply always meets demand .

 A mobile solution such as Beekeeper's allows for 1:1 messaging and group chats, as well as streams where users can post updates .
 Therefore, the solution would prevent workers from working out of sync with others and record incoming and outgoing shipments continuously.